Western-Formula-Racing/daq-server-components/README.md

 1. **InfluxDB 3** – Time-series database seeded with a tiny example dataset.
 2. **InfluxDB 3 Explorer** – Web UI for browsing and querying telemetry.
 3. **Telegraf** – Reads the importer’s line protocol output and forwards metrics to InfluxDB.
 4. **Grafana** – Pre-provisioned dashboards that visualise the stored telemetry.
+Load your own dashboard provisioning files into `installer/grafana/dashboards/`.
-5. **Sandbox** - Connecting InfluxDB3 with LLM for natural language queries and analysis.
+5. **Sandbox** - *Under active development.* Connecting InfluxDB3 with LLM for natural language queries and analysis.
 6. **Slack bot d.b.a.
 Lappy** – Optional automation/notification bot for race ops.
-7. **Lap analysis app** – Dash-based location data visualiser and lap timer.
+7. **Lap analysis app** – *Under active development.* Dash-based location data visualiser and lap timer.
 (Useful if GPS data is available.)
 8. **Startup data loader** – Seeds the database on boot with sample CAN frames.
 9. **File uploader** – Streams uploaded CSV logs into InfluxDB using the shared DBC file.
 10. **Data downloader** - Scans InfluxDB periodically, visual SQL query builder, and CSV export service.